Preparing your Business for Sale

 Some sellers prefer to keep the sale process confidential until such time as an offer has been accepted.
 In that way employees are given some notice of the change of ownership, but are not left in limbo throughout the sale process.

-Medium to Long Term Planning for a Business Sale
+Medium to Long Term Planning

 Appraisal: Have an appraisal or valuation done on your business.
 It is amazing how many business owners have absolutely no idea how much their enterprise is worth, even though it may be the largest asset they own.
 If the value is not what you expect, you can perhaps work at improving the business and its likely selling price.
 It is better to know the likely selling price long before you put the business on the market.